tmcginn/tutorials/security/data-safe/Lab3/LabGuide3.md

-# Assessing Database Configurations and Users
+# Assess Database Configurations and Users

 ## Before You Begin
 ### Objectives